VA Loan Interest Rate Buydown

 The Bottom Line Up Front

 Buying down your VA loan rate is one of the clearest dollar-for-dollar trades in mortgage lending, but the math only works if you hold the loan long enough to recoup the upfront cost.
-Most borrowers focus on the lower payment without calculating the break-even point, and that is where the friction lives.
+Most borrowers fixate on the lower payment without calculating the break-even point, and that is where the friction lives.

 One permanent discount point costs 1% of the loan amount and typically reduces the rate by about 0.25%.
 On a $400,000 VA purchase loan, one point runs $4,000 and drops a 6.75% rate to roughly 6.50%, saving around $100 per month.
 That puts your break-even at about 40 months.
 The VA also allows temporary buydowns on fixed-rate purchase loans and cash-out refinances, where the seller or builder funds a below-market rate for the first one to two years.
 Temporary buydowns do not change your note rate.